inveniosoftware/docs-invenio-rdm/docs/develop/architecture/records.md

 - Draft: The draft is yet to be published.
 - Draft with review: The draft is yet to be submitted for review
 - In review: The draft is in review.
-- Declined: The review was either declined or cancelled.
+- Review declined: The review was declined.
+- Review expired: The review expired by the system.
 - Published: A record has been created for the draft.